WintersLt/fss16ppp/code/7/README.md

 ##1.
 Introduction:

-- some common about aall three algo and then details
-- details three comparison operators
-- Implementation details
-- Problem with pareto frontiers
-- Results: Image.
-And explaination 2-3 lines
-- Conclusion-Which one is better.
-Some reasoning for being better.
-Some comment on how powerful it is.
-- Threats to validity -
-- Future work

 The search based optimization algirithms, including the ones used in this work, usually progress by randomly exploring the search space.
 They use some variant of _fitness function_ to quickly evaluate the point in a search space and then move on to the next point.
 However, all these algorithms do differ in certain important aspects of how they explore the search space.
 Following is a brief summary of the three algorithms we have used in this work: